 “Love means never having to say you’re sorry.”
 Is there any more worthless a platitude?
 When you’re in a relationship, especially for any significant period of time, you are going to have to say sorry for something.
 But do you know how to apologize effectively?
 There are different grades of apology: There’s the “Oh, sorry,” apology you cast off when you just want someone off your back.
-There’s the blunt “I’m sorry, okay?” when you sort of mean it (but not really).
-We all do those — and there’s a time and place for it — but being on a receiving end of a non-apology apology sucks.
-When you really, truly need to apologize for something you’ve done, something that has wronged or insulted or hurt your partner, you need to understand the components of a true apology.
+There’s the blunt “I’m sorry, okay?” when you sort of mean it, but not really.
+We’re all guilty of each from time to time but being on a receiving end of a non-apology apology sucks.
+When you really, truly need to apologize for something you’ve done, something that has wronged or insulted or hurt your partner, you need to muster up a real apology.
+And doing so requires an understanding of the components.

 So what makes for a good apology?
 You have to mean it, sure.
 But, per Roy Lewicki, professor emeritus of management and human resources at Ohio State University’s Fisher College of Business, there’s a narrative structure that every good apology should follow.
 An expert on negotiation, Lewicki spent years researching what makes an apology.
-Like any narrative, he realized, it must stick to a certain structure.
-As such, he’s broken it down the perfect apology into six components:
+Like any narrative, he realized, the perfect apology must stick to a certain structure.
+As such, he broke it down into six specific components:

 - Expression of regret